oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 For details on how to add a data source, see the [Update1 use case]({{% relref "/samples/simple/domains/model-in-image/_index.md#update1-use-case" %}}) in the Model in Image sample.

-#### Updating a running domain
+#### On-line updates to a running domain

-You can use the online update method to update a running domain managed by the Operator by specifying `onlineUpdate` section under `domain.spec.configuration.model`
+For configuration changes that only modify dynamic WebLogic mbean attributes (subject to the exceptions listed in section support/unsupported TBD), you can initiate an online update to a running domain managed by the Operator by doing the following:

+ - Modifying contents of secret that are referenced by WDT model(s) and/or modifying the contents of `domain.spec.configuration.model.configMap`.
+ - Setting `domain.spec.configuration.model.onLineUpdate.enabled` to `true`
+ - Changing `domain.spec.configuration.introspectVersion`.

+> **Warning:** If any non-dynamic WebLogic mbean attribute is changed as part of the above actions and `domain.spec.configuration.model.onLineUpdate.rollBackIfRestartRequired` is set to `false` (the default), then the operator will immediately perform any dynamic changes that were specified, and also **the operator will roll the domain (restart each server in the domain) in order to propagate the non-dynamic changes**.

+Sample domain resource YAML:

 ```
 apiVersion: "weblogic.oracle/v8"